Top Ways to Drive Traffic to Your Web Business

 I’m talking about traffic to your website, your landing pages, eBay or Amazon store, your blog, or whatever other online real estate that you have put in place.
 Think of it this way.
 Your website is like a store in a mall.
 Hundreds to thousands of people walk through the mall every day.
 Each of those shops is vying for their attention.
 They’re counting on shoppers to see their store and make the decision to walk in and check out they have to offer.

-So how do they make that happen?
+So how do you make that happen?
 A variety of ways.
-They might have a big colorful sign, with window stickers talking about a sale.
+You might have a big colorful sign, with window stickers talking about a sale.
 An employee could be out front handing out flyers or free samples… or personally inviting people in.
-The store could have sent out direct mail postcards about a special discount or special event on a certain day.
-Maybe they have an email list of customers that they communicate with regularly or are active social media and often promote special deals or sales.
+Your store could have sent out direct mail postcards about a special discount or special event on a certain day.
+Maybe you have an email list of customers that you communicate with regularly or are active social media and often promote special deals or sales.

 Traffic Driving Tools

-Of course, not every “traffic driver” listed below is a fit for what you do.
+Of course, not every “traffic driver” listed below will be a fit for what you do.
 Some will work like gangbusters; some will be so-so.
 You never know until you try.
 And it’s also important to always avoid putting all your eggs in one basket so to speak.